123JackCole/The-Haunted-House/README.md

 1. Clone the repository
 2. Navigate your terminal directory inside of the cloned repo
 3. Run bundle install
+4. Run rake db:migrate
-4. Type "rake start_game" to begin
+5. Run rake start_game to begin

 ---